There are a couple of eye-opening books that changed the way I think about my life.

 First, it made me realize what a bunch of historic narcissists we are.
 Deep down, we all believe that those who came before us were primitives.

 Second, it became clear to me that the days of the West are numbered.
 Of course, that is a notion that enrages us.
-We don’t want to think of ourselves as the decadent, last remnants of a once-flowering high culture.
+We don’t want to think of ourselves as the last remnants of a once-flowering high culture.

 Where the book falls short:

 “The Decline of the West” is a fantastic read, but it should have been much shorter.
-Spengler meanders a lot, often just showing off his immense encyclopedic knowledge.
-Fortunately, there is an abbreviated English version.
-Get that.
+Spengler meanders a lot, often showing off his immense encyclopedic knowledge.

 Honorable Mentions